ClementBM/clementbm.github.io/_drafts/2022-12-07-clustering-timeseries-eda.md

 tags: [time series, dtw, clustering]
 ---

+## Hypothesis
+Electricity generation, consumption data sources are not always used at 100% of their capacities due to:
+* maintenance
+* failures
+* power consumption needs

 ## Dynamic Time Warping metric

 Dynamic time warping (DTW) was introduced in order to overcome some of the restrictions of simpler similarity measures such as Euclidean distance.